lcmpbll/Voter/README.md

 ## Description

-_This site allows the user to choose wether they are eligible to vote by _
+_This site allows the user to choose wether they are eligible to vote by selecting whether they are over 18, and then directs them to register to vote, voulenteer at a local polling station, or find out if they are eligible by going to the Oregon Secretary of State's website to find out. _

 ## Setup/Installation Requirements